- The island is not just about luxury resorts and partying. It also offers beautiful streets, historical sites, and cultural attractions.

 Day trip to Delos

-If you are planning to spend some time on Mykonos, a must-do excursion is a day trip to the sacred island of Delos.
-A few kilometers away from the shores of Mykonos, Delos is a small uninhabited island with an enormous significance for ancient Greek history.
+If you are planning to spend some time getting around Mykonos, a must-do excursion is a day trip to the sacred island of Delos.
+A few kilometers away from the shores of Mykonos, Delos is a small, uninhabited island with enormous significance for ancient Greek history.

 Walk on actual ancient streets and discover a new surprise on literally every corner!
 Save some time to visit the Archaeological Museum of Delos, one of the most impressive museums of the Cyclades region.

-Whether you visit Mykonos as a couple, a family, solo, or as a member of the LGBTQ+ community, you will definitely need to have a look at our guide of best areas to stay in Mykonos and also browse our carefully selected Mykonos hotels collection.
-Our team has also prepared a 3-day Mykonos itinerary for your own convenience, as well as a gay Greeve travel guide.
+Whether you visit Mykonos as a couple, a family, solo, or as a member of the LGBTQ+ community, you will definitely need to have a look at our guide to the best areas to stay in Mykonos and also browse our carefully selected Mykonos hotels collection, where you can find some of the best beach hotels and romantic hotels in Mykonos, as well as hotels in Mykonos with private pools.

 From party-hard options to secluded beaches perfect for a calm retreat, medieval ruins to Aegean Pompeii, Mykonos rightly remains the most popular destination for those that want to experience Greek summer.